PenguinMod/PenguinMod-Home/src/resources/guidelines/uploading.md

 Uploading empty or default projects will get your project rejected.
 Please do not do this multiple times as your account will be limited if we see you doing this.

-Projects that only have the purpose of using an iframe to display other websites or projects will be rejected.
+Projects that are based around using an iframe to display other websites or projects will be rejected.
 This is a rule because the only purpose of this is to show content that is not yours or can be viewed anyways in your browser.
+*(This may not apply to projects uploaded before October 6th due to communication issues.)*

 ### Projects uploaded that were shared on Scratch (Scratch Reuploads)
 If you are just taking a Scratch project that was shared on Scratch and uploading it onto PenguinMod, please note the following: